aiaa-istc/aiaa-istc.github.io/committee_membership.md

 Welcome!

-If you are interested in joining the ISTC, please complete a Technical Committee Nomination form (you must already be an active AIAA member and logged into the site to submit a form): <a href="https://www.aiaa.org/TechCommitteeNomination.aspx">https://www.aiaa.org/TechCommitteeNomination.aspx</a>
+If you are interested in joining the ISTC, please complete a Technical Committee Nomination form (you must already be an active AIAA member and logged into the site to submit a form): https://www.aiaa.org/home/get-involved/committees-groups/technical-committees/committee-nomination-form

 ### Scope